aa-fiu-classes/cnt-4713-web/project-1-accio-server.md

 The Accio server is an extension of the simplified server that:
 - processes multiple simultaneous connections in parallel
 - saves the received data into the specified folder.
-Note that server should NOT use the suggested name in the received headers; rather use the name defined in the specification!
+Note that filenames should strictly follow what defined in the spec: `1.file`, `2.file`, etc.  DO NOT invent any other mechanism that is not explicitly defined in the spec or you will fail the tests.

 ## Revisions